jthak002/CS152-Winter2017/pt3_Intermediate_Code_Generator/README.md

  - Added function to check for proper declaration of variables before use.
  - Added Do-While loops
  - Fixed While loop-label naming conventions
+ - Can read multiple items in a single read statement